In the City of Albany, there are less younger workers (15 to 44 years) than older workers (45 year and over) working in All industries.

 Please refer to specific data notes for more information

-Analysis of the age structure of the workforce in the City of Albany in 2016 compared to Western Australia shows that there was a lower proportion of people in the younger age groups (15 to 44 years) and a higher proportion of people in the older age groups (45 years and over).
+Analysis of the age structure of the workforce in the City of Albany in 2016 compared to Information Media and Telecommunications shows that there was a lower proportion of people in the younger age groups (15 to 44 years) and a higher proportion of people in the older age groups (45 years and over).

-The major differences between the age structure of the workforce in the City of Albany and Western Australia were:
+The major differences between the age structure of the workforce in the City of Albany and the Information Media and Telecommunications workforce were:

 The largest changes in the age structure of the workforce in the City of Albany between 2011 and 2016 were: